Unbinilium/Switch/README.md

 ## Switch Features
 - Automatically choose DNS and sort DNS by latency
-- Set DNS by provider
+- Set DNS by Well-Known DNS provider
 - Set custom DNS or append specially DNS
-- Written in PowerShell
+- Written in PowerShell and no other dependencies requirements

 ## System Requirements
-- Windows 10 1709 with PowerShell 3.0 Later
+- Windows 10 1709 Professional with PowerShell 3.0 Later

+## Notice
+- Still in developing and there might be a lots of bugs
+- Only IPv4 DNS Address family supported, IPv6 and DNS over TLS/HTTPS support in the future

 ## Start
-Please **Download Switch** directly to your PC and run using PowerShell by Administrator
+Please **Download Switch** directly to your PC and run using PowerShell by Administrator, follow the steps displayed on the screen.

 ## Author & Acknowledge
 <a href="https://github.com/Unbinilium" target="_blank">Unbinilium</a>